 treatments for kids

 The American Association of Orthodontists recommends that kids visit an orthodontist by the age of seven.
-By this age, most children have a mix of baby teeth and adult teeth, making it easier for Dr. Christopher to diagnose emerging problems like crossbites, underbites, crowding and spacing, and catch tooth and jaw problems sooner and without surgery.
+By this age, most children have a mix of baby teeth and adult teeth, making it easier for our Doctors to diagnose emerging problems like crossbites, underbites, crowding and spacing, and catch tooth and jaw problems sooner and without surgery.

 a conservative approach